Karlo Nograles: Congress

 In 2018, also as appropriations chair, he allocated a ₱25-billion budget for the Armed Forces of the Philippines (AFP) modernization program.
 This initiative covered the acquisition of brand new attack helicopters, tanks, and other military hardware.
 He also allotted funds amounting to ₱64.2 billion for the salary increase of military and uniformed personnel.

 In accordance with his Free Irrigation Law which was signed in February 2018, he allocated ₱2.6 billion for irrigation fee subsidies for 2018, which was higher than the ₱2 billion irrigation budget for 2017.

-Nograles was also the author of the Green Jobs Act, which granted special tax deductions and duty-free importation of capital equipment for companies that will help create employment that contributes to preserving or restoring the quality of the environment; the JobStart Philippines Act which enhanced opportunities and employment facilitation for Filipino youth through enhanced knowledge and skills acquisition through formal and technical education and a shortened school-to-work transition to increase chances of productive employment; and Republic Act No. 10741 that strengthened the National Labor Relations Commission.

 Committee membership

 While Nograles is known as the Chairman of the House Committee on Appropriations, he was also part of the following committees:

+Executive branch

+Nograles served as Cabinet Secretary in the administration of President Rodrigo Duterte from 2018 to 2022.
+He also became acting Presidential spokesperson from 2021 to 2022.
+In 2022, he became chair of the Civil Service Commission, serving in the position until his resignation on October 7, 2024.